 4. The last piece of advice is that you can not leave outgoing mail in your box, on top of your box for pick up.
 The post people do not like collecting the mail.
 There is someone else for that job.
 If you know your postperson, you can sometimes ask them if you see them, but they are not obligated to do so.

-5. You can buy stamps from your local grocery store, where many small post offices Denmark are located, at the post office and via SMS.
+5. You can buy stamps from your local grocery store, where many small post office Denmark are located, at the post office and via SMS.
 You can learn more about post office Denmark's text messaging stamp service here.